m-ahmedy/CDOEND-Project-Guides/Project-3/instructions/9-configure-infrastructure-stage.md

 Sections to complete:

+- Pre-Tasks

-- Waiting for connection pre-task
+  - Waiting for connection
-- Verifying Python installation on the managed node pre-task
+  - Verifying Python installation on the managed node

 - Import environment variables from CircleCI (Not required)

 - Delegate tasks to roles (`configure-server`, and `configure-prometheus-node-exporter`)

 _Note_: All tasks in this playbook (and its roles) require **root** privileges, so we defined `become: true` on the play level and as a result all tasks will be executed with root privileges